Kevin Lokko

-Kevin Adom Lokko (born 3 November 1995) is an English footballer who plays as a centre-back for Isthmian League Premier Division club Folkestone Invicta.
+Kevin Adom Lokko (born 3 November 1995) is an English footballer who plays as a centre-back for National League South club Folkestone Invicta.

 He began his career in the academy at Norwich City, featuring in the FA Youth Cup-winning team during the 2012–13 season.
 He was released in May 2014 and joined Colchester United four months later, although injury prevented him from making any first-team appearances.
 Lokko gained his first experience of regular senior football with National League club Welling United during the 2015–16 season and subsequently spent the following season with fellow National League club Maidstone United.

 In August 2017, Lokko joined League Two club Stevenage, spending time on loan at Dagenham & Redbridge and Dover Athletic.
 The latter move was made permanent in June 2018, where he served as club captain during the 2019–20 season.
 He briefly returned to the Football League with Harrogate Town in August 2020, before having season-long spells with Aldershot Town and Farnborough.
 He joined Maidenhead United of the National League in May 2023, scoring eight goals in 59 appearances across two seasons before signing for Folkestone Invicta in May 2025.